codingtools/codingtools.github.io/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-### Deployment
+### Deployment ( this will push push build code in master branch which will go into [codingtools.github.io](codingtools.github.io)

 ```
 $ GIT_USER=<Your GitHub username> USE_SSH=1 npm run deploy ( or yarn deploy )
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to github.io